MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/localize-strings-ui-manifest.md

 }
 ```

-## Loading strings from a Class Library or a Windows Runtime Library
+## Load strings from a Class Library or a Windows Runtime Library

 The string resources of a referenced Class Library (Universal Windows) or [Windows Runtime Library (Universal Windows)](../winrt-components/index.md) are typically added into a subfolder of the package in which they're included during the build process.
 The resource identifier of such a string usually takes the form *LibraryName/ResourcesFileName/ResourceIdentifier*.